garrandall/popular-music-data/tracks/changed-it-nicki-minaj-lil-wayne.md

 Yeah, Carter time, I put bling on for the time
-She changed her ringtone to one of mine, I changed 23s to 45s Lil Tune like autotune, I get in her throat and she harmonize She get the D and ooh la la la, and when she leave, I kumbaya I whip it up with the left hand, I don't fuck with the yes man I get younger by the second, I don't rust like Def Jam It's a must I expand, and flex on my ex-team
+She changed her ringtone to one of mine, I changed 23s to 45s Lil Tune like autotune, I get in her throat and she harmonize She get the D and oh la la la, and when she leave, I kumbaya I whip it up with the left hand, I don't fuck with the yes man I get younger by the second, I don't rust like Def Jam It's a must I expand, and flex on my ex-team